State Regulations in Illinois

 Among other things, a vehicle history report can also tell you how many owners the car has had, whether it has been involved in any accidents, and whether it has ever been used as a fleet vehicle (such as a taxi or rental car).

-The Illinois Secretary of State Police handles vehicle buying and selling questions, problems, and disputes.
+The Illinois Secretary of State Department of Police handles vehicle buying and selling questions, problems, and disputes.
 Its Buying and Selling a Vehicle pamphlet is very useful.
 It contains a list of Secretary of State Police district offices as well as important tips for buyers.

 It just can't be done.
 The seller is required to provide the title to you when you purchase the vehicle.
 If the seller doesn't have the title, they must apply for a duplicate title.
 Likewise, if you are attempting to sell a vehicle for which you've lost the title, you'll need to get a new one.
 To do that, you must: